Delivery Surcharges (Transparency for Consumers) Bill

 Overview

-This bill mandates online retailers to clearly disclose to consumers upfront any delivery surcharges that vary depending on the UK delivery address.
-The aim is to enhance transparency and prevent unexpected costs for customers.
+This bill mandates online retailers to clearly inform consumers upfront about any extra delivery charges to specific UK addresses.
+It aims to enhance transparency and prevent unexpected costs for consumers during online shopping.

 Description

-- Clearly state which charges may vary by delivery address.
+- Clearly state which charges vary based on location.

-- Provide a reasonable estimate of the total cost variations.
+- Provide a reasonable estimate of these cost variations.

 Government Spending